Learning how to build the Alamo was another fun change to our schedule as we have continued in our series of hands-on homeschooling learning.

 Though I love your emails, it can take a while for me to answer you.

 Please find the link to the current follower only freebies at the BOTTOM of the most current newsletter to get this freebie.
-Click that link in the newsletter and you will be directed the follow only section for you.
+Click that link in the newsletter and you will be directed to the follower only section.